nokotamustang/ComfyUI_nokota_mustang_nodes/readme.md

 ## Random uINT

-My take on random integer generation since others either focus on providing negative integers (useless), are ~1000 lines long???, or don't work intuitively.
+My take on random integer generation since others either focus on providing negative integers (useless), are ~1000 lines long or more???, or don't work intuitively (the base node randomizes after running and you can see the used seed???!?).

 This node will generate a random unsigned integer.
 If you copy the random number into the lock value manually, you can lock the integer to this number if the lock switch is flipped on.

 The number will generate on the node usage, so it's useful for seed generation and preserving the seed in the metadata for recreation.

-## String selector
+## String switcher

 I wanted to select or switch between strings at will, this does it.
 Handy if you want to feed in a random uInt as well using the pervious node.
+You can also use the text as outputs as is.

-It is fixed to 10 text entries for now.
+It is fixed to 5 text entries for now.

+## String concatenate

+Concatenate up to 5 strings, with a simple selection of the delimiter.
+Any empty input is ignored.

+## Sampler config

+I just needed a single node to set some parameters for my KSampler and my upscaler KSampler, that is what this does.